Who are the referees in the Bundesliga? What do they do and how are they appointed?

 Watch: How does VAR work in the Bundesliga?

 They also do 'homework' before matches to ensure they're familiar with the teams they'll be overseeing, making sure they know the faces and also how they play.
-According to Deniz Aytekin, who was voted Germany's Referee of the Year 2019, that helps officials ensure they are in the best position as often as possible.
+According to Deniz Aytekin, who was voted Germany's Referee of the Year in 2019 and 2022, that helps officials ensure they are in the best position as often as possible.

 What do referees need?